adunmore/Recidivism_Risk_Final_Project/readme.md

 This repository contains the source code and data required to build the project from scratch.

-Before executing Notebooks/final_report.Rmd, simply run Data_Processing/data_processing.sh.
+Before executing `Notebooks/final_report.Rmd`, simply run `data_processing.sh`.
 This shell script:
-   - creates temp folders Data/modified/ and Cache/
+   - creates temp folders `Data/modified/` and `Cache/`
-   - creates a copy of the source data (Data/compas.db) in Data/modified/compas.db
+   - creates a copy of the source data (`Data/compas.db`) in `Data/modified/compas.db`
-   - in the copy of the source data, executes data_processing.sql, which creates a number of additional variables, and makes several changes optimizing performance (adding indexes, denormalizing tables).
+   - in the copy of the source data, executes `data_processing.sql`, which creates a number of additional variables, and makes several changes optimizing performance (adding indexes, denormalizing tables).
-   - executes data_export.R, which generates several temporary .csv files in Data/modified, which are used by the modeling code.
+   - executes `data_export.R`, generating several temporary .csv files in `Data/modified`, which are used by the modeling code.

-Note that final_report.Rmd and data_export.R each require several R packages as prerequisites.
+Note that `final_report.Rmd` and `data_export.R` each require several R packages as prerequisites.
 These must be installed manually.
 ### final_report.Rmd

 This notebook is the main product of this project.
-It contains all of the code for our exploratory analysis, model training and selection, and model evaluation.This document renders to final_report.md.
+It contains all of the code for our exploratory analysis, model training and selection, and model evaluation.This document renders to `final_report.md`.
 ### Cache/
-We cache models that are performance-intensive to train in Cache/.
-If you would like to train all models as new, be sure to delete the contents of Cache/.
+We cache models that are performance-intensive to train in `Cache/`.
+If you would like to train all models as new, be sure to delete the contents of `Cache/`.